Magnetic, transport and topological properties of Co-based shandite thin films: Results and discussions

-Now we turn to the transport properties.
-First of all, in the bulk case, our results on the anomalous Hall conductivity $\sigma_{\rm H}$ and the anomalous Nernst conductivity $\alpha_{\rm N}$ well reproduce the previous ones~\cite{Liu,Wang,Yanagi}, as shown in Fig.~\ref{fig:Sn_end}d.
-Then, in the Sn-end series, the monolayer shows a quantized AHE with $\sigma_{\rm H}=3e^2/h$, where $e$ and $h$ are the elementary charge and the Planck constant, respectively, corresponding to the Weyl gap in the blue-shaded energy window in Fig.~\ref{fig:Sn_end}a including the Fermi level.
-The result coincides with the previous one without structural optimization~\cite{Muechler}.
-In the bilayer, we find that $\sigma_{\rm H}$ exhibits a plateau at $\simeq 6e^2/h$ slightly above the Fermi level in the blue-shaded region, which corresponds to the Weyl gap between the bands b1 and b2, as shown in Fig.~\ref{fig:Sn_end}b.
-The plateau with an almost twice $\sigma_{\rm H}$ of the monolayer case is due to the systematic change of the band structure from monolayer to bilayer mentioned above.
-Note that the contribution from the band b1 crossing the Fermi level is negligible.
-Such a plateau is absent in the trilayer case, but a large value of $\sigma_{\rm H}$ is still observed in the energy window corresponding to the gap between the bands c2 and c3, as shown in Fig.~\ref{fig:Sn_end}c.
+{\bf Transport properties.} Now we turn to the transport properties.
+First of all, in the bulk case, our results on the anomalous Hall conductivity $\sigma_{\rm H}$ and the anomalous Nernst conductivity $\alpha_{\rm N}$ well reproduce the previous ones~\cite{Liu,Wang,Yanagi}, as shown in Fig.~\ref{fig:Sn_end}p.
+Then, in the Sn-end series, the monolayer shows a quantised AHE with $\sigma_{\rm H}=3e^2/h$, where $e$ and $h$ are the elementary charge and the Planck constant, respectively, corresponding to the Weyl gap in the blue-shaded energy window in Fig.~\ref{fig:Sn_end}d including the Fermi level.
+The result coincides with the previous one without structural optimisation~\cite{Muechler}.
+In the bilayer, we find that $\sigma_{\rm H}$ exhibits a plateau at $\simeq 6e^2/h$ slightly above the Fermi level in the blue-shaded region, which corresponds to the Weyl gap between the bands $B_1$ and $B_2$, as shown in Fig.~\ref{fig:Sn_end}h.
+The plateau with almost twice $\sigma_{\rm H}$ of the monolayer case is due to the systematic change of the band structure from monolayer to bilayer mentioned above.
+Note that the contribution from the band $B_1$ crossing the Fermi level is negligible.
+Such a plateau is absent in the trilayer case, but a large value of $\sigma_{\rm H}$ is still observed in the energy window corresponding to the gap between the bands $T_2$ and $T_3$, as shown in Fig.~\ref{fig:Sn_end}l.
 Thus, in the Sn-end series, we obtain systematic evolution of the AHE, from the quantum AHE in the monolayer to the large AHE in the bulk limit, reflecting the band structure with the Weyl gap.
 We note that $\sigma_{\rm H}$ is always positive in the Sn-end series.
-The results are summarized in Fig.~\ref{fig:summary}b.
+The results are summarised in Fig.~\ref{fig:summary}b.